The importance of passing an ISO certification audit

 - How to ensure conformance in the future

-What is the procedure to follow if you have failed an audit?
+What is the procedure to follow if you have failed an ISO audit?

-- Minor nonconformity – A failure to fully comply with a requirement which is not likely to result in management system failure.
+- Minor nonconformity – A failure to fully comply with a requirement, not likely to result in management system failure.
 However, this can prevent certification or re-certification if there are many minors in the same area or if minors are endemic in all areas of the business.

 After failing an ISO audit, you would be provided with key information on where the nonconformities were found.
 Once these have been outlined, you will be required to design a corrective plan and submit this to the Certification Body for their approval.

-What are the costs of a failed ISO audit?
+What are the costs of a failed ISO certification audit?

 Senior management failing to commit to ISO requirements can lead to conformance not being embedded into the business.
 Simply put, the company has not followed the clauses set out in the standards.